France-Travail/happy_vllm/docs/pros.md

 If you would like to see an endpoint added, don't hesitate to open an issue or a PR.

-## Already included logits processors, easy to use

-happy_vLLM include some logits processors which provide new functionalities to the generation which can simply be accessed via keywords passed to the generation request.
-Namely:

- - The possibility to force the LLM to answer in a set of possible answer.
-Useful, for example, when you want to use the LLM as a classifier, you can force it to answer only in constrained way to be sure to always have a valid output without any parsing of the response.
- - The possibility to force the LLM to answer using a json making the parsing of the answer a piece of cake.
-The specification of this json are made as simple as possible in order to permit beginner users to use this functionality.

-More details on how to use these [here](endpoints/generate.md)

 ## Swagger

 A well documented swagger (the UI being reachable at the `/docs` endpoint) in order for users not so used to using API to be able to quickly get the hang of it and be as autonomous as possible in querying the LLM.